-- In a deep large or medium-size non-stick skillet.
-Heat the olive oil on medium heat.
-Add the minced onion.
-Saute for a few minutes until the onion becomes translucent.
+- Meanwhile, in a large, deep non-stick skillet, heat the olive oil on medium heat.
+Add the minced onion and sauté for a few minutes until the onion becomes soft and translucent.

 - Add the chopped salmon to the skillet.
 Lower the heat and cook for 2 minutes.
-Add only 1/2 cup of heavy cream and saute for 2 minutes.
+Add only 1/2 cup of heavy cream and cook for about 2 minutes, until it is heated through.
 Turn off heat.

 - Check the pasta, it should be al-dente.
 Turn off heat when pasta is ready.